 Emergency stop

-It is likely that the examiner will instruct you to perform an emergency stop during your driving test.
+The examiner will likely instruct you to perform an emergency stop during your driving test.
 While not a difficult act to perform, it is responsible for many a failed driving test.
 It is worth remembering not to brake too hard nor too feebly, but to apply adequate, confident pressure to the brakes.
 It is essential to check mirrors and the blind spot before moving off again.

 Practice actual routes